Iterator

 Iterator.prototype.take()

-Returns a new iterator helper that yields the given number of elements in this iterator and then terminates.
+Returns a new iterator helper object that yields the given number of elements in this iterator and then terminates.

 Iterator.prototype.toArray()